hashicorp/terraform-docs-agents/README.md

 **Launch Site Locally**

-1. Navigate into your local `terraform-plugin-mux` top-level directory and run `make website`.
+1. Navigate into your local `terraform-docs-agents` top-level directory and run `make website`.
 1. Open `http://localhost:3000` in your web browser.
 While the preview is running, you can edit pages and Next.js will automatically rebuild them.
 1. When you're done with the preview, press `ctrl-C` in your terminal to stop the server.